lgiommi/MLaaS4HEP_server/README.md

 ```
 FLASK_ENV=development FLASK_APP=server.py flask run -p 8080
 ```
-To sumbit a `submit` request the client should provide a json file like [input.json](https://github.com/lgiommi/MLaaS4HEP_server/blob/master/input.json) thant contains the useful information to run a [docker container](https://github.com/lgiommi/MLaaS4HEP_server/blob/157515a5b35e258196e1cc407498d51735def392/run_container.py#L41) able to perform the ML pipeline provided by MLaaS4HEP.
+To submit a `submit` request the client should provide a json file like [input.json](https://github.com/lgiommi/MLaaS4HEP_server/blob/master/input.json) thant contains the useful information to run a [docker container](https://github.com/lgiommi/MLaaS4HEP_server/blob/157515a5b35e258196e1cc407498d51735def392/run_container.py#L41) able to perform the ML pipeline provided by MLaaS4HEP.
 The user can specify the memory and CPU usage for the container and if run on a CPU or GPU (non fully implemented).
 The request is submitted in the following way:
 ```
 curl -H "Content-Type: application/json" -d @input.json http://localhost:8080/submit